-Revision and Invention are interrelated, recursive processes: writers engage in acts of invention and revision simultaneously.
-Successful writers look and look again at their manuscripts because they know that this constant reworking is one of the most effective ways to discover what they want to say:
+Revision and invention are interrelated, recursive processes: writers engage in acts of invention and revision simultaneously.
+Successful writers look and look again at their text because they know that this constant reworking is one of the most effective ways to discover what they want to say:

 Every act of creation is first an act of destruction. — Pablo Picasso